The best Intraday Trading strategies are:

 Basic charting techniques

 When the stock changes its direction, it forms a pivot point.
-The highest point of the candle is called pivot high and the lowest point of the candle is called the pivot low as indicated in the image above.
+The highest point of the candle is called the pivot high, and the lowest point of the candle is called the pivot low, as indicated in the image above.